 So, what type of travel pillow is best?

 The best travel pillow for kids depends vary much on their age, what sort of transport it will be used for and value for money.
 Neck support is obviously important as is overall comfort, but ease of use and its compactness are all further useful indicators to help you choose.

 You may prefer a good all rounder neck pillow for car and plane rides; or if you fly fairly frequently (or have a long haul flight with kids planned), then an inflatable pillow for airplanes – where younger kids (seven & under) can lie flat in an economy plane seat – making them the envy of every adult!

 In this article you will find a range of children’s travel pillows from toddlers to older kids; some which have dual use for planes and cars, and some which are best for a particular mode of transport as well as other items to help children feel more comfortable and sleep whilst travelling.

 Car pillows for kids

-If you are considering using a neck pillow in a car, check to see if it is compatible with your child’s car seat.
+If you are considering using a neck pillow in a car for a long road trip, check to see if it is compatible with your child’s car seat.
 Babies and toddlers car seats often have removable, adjustable support cushions and head rests built in.
 The use of an additional neck rest may alter a young child’s head from its safest position.
 Most of these travel pillows suit older toddlers and above who have moved to a booster seat due to their height/weight but there is a toddler section below too.